luigifreda/3dpatrolling/README.md

 ### Project webpage

-Videos and other information can be found on the [project webpage](https://sites.google.com/a/dis.uniroma1.it/3d-cc-patrolling/).
+Videos and further information can be found on the [project webpage](https://sites.google.com/a/dis.uniroma1.it/3d-cc-patrolling/).

 <center>